dbader/node-datadog-metrics/CONTRIBUTING.md

     - Run tests: `npm test`
     - Check code style: `npm run check-codestyle && npm run check-text`
     - Build and check TypeScript types: `npm run build-types && npm run check-types`
-    - (Not required) If you have a Datadog account you can push test metrics to, run a complete, live integration check:
+    - **(Not required!)** If you have a Datadog account you can push test metrics to, run a complete, live integration check:

         ```sh
         export DATADOG_API_KEY='<api key for your test account>'
         export DATADOG_APP_KEY='<app key for your test account>'
-        export DATADOG_API_HOST='<site for your test account>'
+        export DATADOG_SITE='<site for your test account>'
         npm run check-integration
         ```

+    Most of these checks will also run automatically when you create a PR, but it can be good to run some of the quick checks yourself before pushing your code to get quicker feedback.

 8. Commit and push your changes.